bbauska/learn-javascript/README.md

 > including creating, manipulating; parsingj and working with JSON data
 > in various scenarios .

-### JavaScript vs jQuery : A Comprehensive Comparison {#javascript-vs-jquery-a-comprehensive-comparison .unnumbered}
+### JavaScript vs jQuery : A Comprehensive Comparison

 > JavaScript and jQuery are both powerful tools used in web development
 > JavaScript is a programming language, while jQuery is a library built